Instructor: Paul Grobstein

 Room 228, 526-5090, email@example.com

 Course objectives/philosophy.
 Biology 103 is designed to help you become familiar with the distinctive ideas, perspectives, and ways of asking and answering questions which have emerged from the scientific study of living systems.
 The philosophy of the course is that these ideas, perspectives, and methodologies are 1) of general human significance, accessible to everyone, and belong in the background of every educated person; 2) the current state of a work in progress, of an ongoing process of summarizing and making sense of an ever increasing body of observations; 3) best acquired and understood by a process like that of science itself: a continuous and recursive acquisition of observations, summarization of observations, and generation of questions which in turn motivate new observations.
-A further presumption of the course is that both science and learning are social activities, best conducted in an environment of active and open exchange of observations and interpretations.

-Hence, Biology 103 is not intended as a "typical" science course, one in which the primary concern of the faculty involved is to efficiently outline a body of facts which students are expected to learn.
-You will instead be invited to listen to, read about, and work through in your own mind a consideration of unifying concepts in biology and to yourself contribute actively to the ongoing discussion of the relation between observations and ideas in biology.
-The course is predicated on the belief that you making sense of biology to yourself and others is the most valuable thing you can take from this course, as well as the most effective way to be sure that you get from this course what you wish to learn from biology.
+Hence, Biology 103 is not intended as a "typical" science course, one in which the primary concern is to efficiently outline a body of facts which students are expected to learn.
+You will instead be invited to listen to, read about, and work through in your own mind a consideration of unifying concepts in biology and to yourself contribute to the ongoing discussion of the relation between observations and ideas in biology.
+The course is predicated on the belief that you making sense of biology to yourself is the most valuable thing you can take from this course, as well as the most effective way to be sure that you get from this course what you wish to learn from biology.

 Depending on your prior experiences with science (and other) courses, Biology 103 may or may not require some modification of your study habits.
 You will not find it generally useful to simply make lists of points and try to memorize them.
 Instead, you should think over what you have heard or read, not once but several times.
 The first go-through should be an uncritical characterization of what the material was generally about and its relation to anything else you know.
 The second go-through should include an effort to distinguish observations from ideas (including an analysis of which are new to you) and a characterization of the relations among them for the particular material at hand.
 Subsequent run-throughs should bring you at least to the point where you understand why the material was presented as it was, and where you could, entirely in your own words, duplicate the material in terms of its organization.
 For any material in which you are particularly interested, you are, of course, encouraged to move beyond this point to both criticism and improvement.